 Who love’s a good festival?

-Australia has plenty of festivals and events and and most are free.
+Australia has plenty of festivals and events and most are free.
 It was a struggle to choose which ones to put on the list.

 Here’s 20 Australian festivals and events not to miss…

-1. Sydney Vivid Festival
+1. Vivid Sydney

-Sad that you will miss it this year?
-Never fear it is our annual winter festival in Sydney.
+This is our annual winter festival in Sydney.
 See you next year.

 Carols by Candlelight is a popular Australian Christmas event.
 You can attend in Sydney in the Domain or in Melbourne on Christmas Eve.
 It’s free.